jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 In a perfect world, the ETH token would not have been necessary.
 Instead, users would transfer BTC to the Ethereum blockchain, and BTC would function as digital currency for the Ethereum ecosystem.

-Unfortunately, transferring BTC to other chains safely is hard.
+Unfortunately, transferring BTC to other chains is hard.
 All known methods require a group of actors, and the majority of the actors in the group must be honest.
 We call this an “honest-majority” trust assumption.
 This honest-majority assumption is not good enough to power the world’s financial infrastructure.
 The ETH token is necessary because the Ethereum blockchain needs a token that cannot be corrupted by a dishonest majority.

 A trust-minimized bridge is one where only one actor in the group needs to be honest.
 Until recently, building a trust-minimized bridge on Bitcoin was thought to be impossible without changes to the Bitcoin protocol.